-the slide Use to show the period when complementary feeding which starts, 6 months.
+Use the slide to show the period when complementary feeding starts, which is at 6 months.
 Mention that infants beyond 6 months grow much more rapidly.
 Therefore need solid foods with adequate essential nutrients in addition to breast milk, because breast milk alone can no longer meet all their nutritional requirements.

 Remind participants of the type of foods that need to be introduced during complementary feeding and continue to highlight a few tips on complementary feeding, such as 'wait until the child is ready.
 Start with small amounts and increase as the child gets older.
-Prepare the food in hygienic way, offer a variety of food, introduce one food at a time, be patient.'
+Prepare the food in hygienic way, offer variety of food, introduce one food at a time, be patient.'